leo-texuanw/Learning/linux/shell/input_n_output.md

 - "i7 4GHz;16GB;4TB"

 ### Trap and Signals
-Trap takes two or more parameters.
+`trap` takes two or more parameters.
 - The 1st one being what to do when an event happens in single quotes.
 - And then what we are trapping for.
 ```